Over 100 years of shipping history

 This era sees great advances in ship design and building, and the opening of the St. Lawrence Seaway, a joint Canadian-U.S. effort and the world’s largest seaway since the building of the Panama Canal.
 This new network of locks and canals sets the stage for CSL’s re-entry into ocean shipping, allowing ocean-going ships to sail unhindered from Thunder Bay to the Atlantic and beyond.
 CSL’s SS Simcoe is the first ship to pass through the canals of the Seaway.

-CSL's Simcoe was the first ship to pass through the St. Lawrence Seaway.
+CSL's Simcoe was the first ship to pass through the St. Lawrence Seaway

 CSL HIRES T.R.
 MCLAGAN TO RUN THE COMPANY